 You'll have to set two challenge questions on your own.
-Examples: mother's/father's middle name, high school name or mascot, city of birth
+Examples: mother's/father's middle name, high school name or mascot, city of birth questions and answers.

 Are you dependent or independent?

 If you answer "Yes" to any question below, you are considered an independent student.